Azure-Samples/app-service-msi-servicebus-dotnet/README.md

 ## Step 5: Run the application on your local development machine
-When running your sample, it will need to understand how to connect and authorize with it.
-The easiest means for doing so is to use a connection string, which is created automatically when creating a Service Bus namespace.
-For local development, the ManagedServiceIdentityTokenProvider will use **Visual Studio**, **Azure CLI**, or **Active Directory Integrated Authentication** to authenticate to Azure AD to get a token.
+When running your sample, the previously-configured ServiceBusClient will use the DefaultAzureCredential, which uses the developer's security context to get a token to authenticate to Service Bus.
+This removes the need to create a Service Bus shared access key and share it with the development team.
+It also prevents credentials from being checked in to source code.
+For local development, the DefaultAzureCredential will use **Visual Studio**, **Azure CLI**, or **Active Directory Integrated Authentication** to authenticate to Azure AD to get a token.
 That token will be used to both send and receive data from your Service Bus Queue.

 Visual Studio authentication will work if the following conditions are met:
  1. You have installed [Visual Studio 2017 v15.6](https://blogs.msdn.microsoft.com/visualstudio/2017/12/07/visual-studio-2017-version-15-6-preview/) or later.